 You can download a PDF copy of the 'case for change' document here, and visit the www.kentandmedway.nhs.uk website to sign up for a regular newsletter about the future plans for health and social care in Kent and Medway, and to find out how and where you can get involved.
 Over the coming weeks and months there will be opportunities for staff and local people to share their views and contribute to the development of these plans.

 If you have any questions, see the frequently asked section below.

 Glenn Douglas, Chief Executive of the Kent and Medway Health and Social Care Sustainability and Transformation Partnership and Accountable Officer for Kent and Medway Clinical Commissioning (CCG) Groups

 Chief Executive, East Kent Hospitals University NHS Foundation Trust

 Dr Fiona Armstrong

-Clinical Chair, NHS Swale Clinical Commissioning Group
+Clinical Chair and Clinical Board Co-Chair, NHS Swale Clinical Commissioning Group

 Chief Executive, Kent Community Health NHS Foundation Trust

 Councillor David Brake